 The value in the third column of Table 1a Table 1a is £5,121 billion, 50% of national wealth.
 The overwhelming proportion of this (99.94%) is the value of planning permits.
 Those permits that are created by planning permission.

 A planning permit is not a natural resource.
 It is a right controlled by government legislation.
 ONS accounting should be changed.

-The value of planning permits is determined by the balance between their supply and demand.
-Government controls the planning system which in turn controls the rate at which planning permits are created.
-Consequently, through the planning system, the Government is in control of the value of planning permits – half of the net worth of the country.
+The value of planning permission is determined by the balance between supply and demand.
+Government controls the planning system, which in turn controls the rate at which planning permits are created.
+Consequently, through the planning system, the Government is in control of the value of planning permission, which has created half of the wealth of the country.

 TrackBack URL :